evereverland/2019/notes/1918-brooks-wan-wyck-on-creating-a-usable-past.md

 been an American professor.
 And what about the past that Michelet, groping about in the depths of his own temperament, picked out for the France of his generation?
-We have had our historians, too, and they have held over the dark backward of time the divining-rods of their imagination and conjured out of it what they wanted and what their contemporaries wanted—Motley's great epic of the self-made man, for instance, which he called "The Rise of the Dutch Republic."
+We have had our historians, too, and they have held over the dark backward of time the divining-rods of their imagination and conjured out of it what they wanted and what their contemporaries wanted — Motley's great epic of the self-made man, for instance, which he called "The Rise of the Dutch Republic."
 The past is an inexhaustible storehouse of apt attitudes and adaptable ideals; it opens of itself at the touch of desire; it yields up, now this treasure, now that, to anyone who comes to it armed with a